MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 ## Performance targets

-The Dynamics 365 mixed reality applications can be used on HoloLens, immersive headsets, and mobile devices.
+The Dynamics 365 mixed-reality applications can be used on Microsoft HoloLens, immersive headsets, and mobile devices.
 The goal is to provide the highest possible visual fidelity without adversely affecting performance.

 The following table lists some general conservative targets to aim for when acquiring or authoring 3D models for a range of hardware.
-When in doubt, target the mid-range profile for a balance of fidelity and performance.
+When in doubt, target the midrange profile for a balance of fidelity and performance.

 ||Low scene complexity<br>![Low complexity graphic](media/simple.PNG "Low complexity graphic")|Medium scene complexity<br>![Medium complexity graphic](media/medium.PNG "Medium complexity graphic")|High scene complexity<br>![High complexity graphic](media/complex.PNG "High complexity graphic")|
 |--------------|---------------------------|-----------------------------------|-----------------------------------|